What is Power Pumping for Breastfeeding? A Comprehensive Guide to Boosting Your Milk Supply

 Disclaimer: This product is not intended to diagnose, treat, cure, or prevent any disease.
 Consult with your healthcare provider for medical advice.

-A certified lactation consultant (IBCLC) is your best resource for personalized support.
-They can:
+A certified lactation consultant (IBCLC) can:

 The journey of feeding your baby is deeply personal, and sometimes, it requires a little extra care and strategy.
 Power pumping is a powerful, evidence-informed technique that can help many parents increase their milk supply by mimicking the natural cluster feeding patterns of a baby.
 It's a testament to the incredible design of your body and your unwavering dedication as a parent.